PRINCETON CENTER

 The building was renovated by Morristown, New Jersey's M. Epstein department stores.
 They opened at PRINCETON CENTER in fall of 1980.
 On September 14, 1990, Epstein's moved out of PRINCETON CENTER and re-opened at the new PRINCETON MARKETFAIR {3.1 miles southwest, in Mercer County}.
 McCaffrey's Market, a locally-owned gourmet grocer, renovated the ground floor of the building and opened for business in the fall of 1992.

 Manhattan's George Comfort & Sons had owned and operated PRINCETON CENTER for several years.
 By the early 21st century, their historic retail structure was badly in need of renovation.
-A 5 million dollar remodeling was approved by the local governing body in November 2005.
+A 5 million dollar remodeling was approved by the local government in November 2005.

 Completed in August 2007, the project was summed up in the following manner..."a consistent appearance sympathetic to the original design intent is achieved."
-During the renovation, new terra cotta-colored awnings, signage and lighting were installed.
+During the renovation, new signage, lighting and terra cotta-colored awnings were installed.
 Moreover, the mall's central courtyard was reconfigured and re-landscaped.

-Until recently, there were two jurisdictions of Princeton, New Jersey; The Borough of Princeton (the center city) and outlying Princeton Township (in which PRINCETON CENTER was located).
-In November 2011, an election was held to consolidate the Borough and Township into a single political entity, to be known as simply Princeton.
+For years, there were two jurisdictions of Princeton, New Jersey; The Borough of Princeton (the center city) and outlying Princeton Township (in which PRINCETON CENTER was located).
+In November 2011, an election was held to consolidate the Borough and Township into a single political entity known as Princeton.

 The "yes" votes prevailed and on January 1, 2013, the two jurisdictions became one.
 Meanwhile, the shopping hub had been sold in June 2012.
 Columbia, South Carolina-based Edens, Incorporated became its new proprietor.